UAE announces start of operations at final unit of Barakah nuclear plant

 The fourth and final unit of the Barakah Nuclear Energy Plant is now operational, the President said on September 5.

-In a tweet, President of UAE, Sheikh Mohamed bin Zayed Al Nahyan, said, "With the start of operations at Unit 4 of the Barakah Nuclear Energy Plant, the UAE has taken another significant step on the journey towards net zero."
+In a tweet, UAE President Sheikh Mohamed bin Zayed Al Nahyan, said, "With the start of operations at Unit 4 of the Barakah Nuclear Energy Plant, the UAE has taken another significant step on the journey towards net zero."

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.